-The second step to understanding the teachings of Christ is allowing his Spirit to speak to us.
-Only through the Spirit, which God has made to "shine in our hearts to give us the light of knowledge" (2 Cor.
+The second step to understanding Jesus' teachings is to let his Spirit teach us.
+Only after the Spirit of God "shines in our hearts to give us the light of knowledge" (2 Cor.
 4:6) can we hope to understand the Gospels.
 "The understanding of the truth does not come from human study," testified an Anabaptist before the court at Regensburg in Bavaria.
 "It comes only to those to whom it is given by grace through the light of his Spirit."